-- wishes to repay all or most of his or her unsecured debts and has the income with which to do so within a reasonable time,
+- wishes to repay all or most of his/her unsecured debts and has the income to do so within a reasonable time,

-- has valuable nonexempt property or has valuable exempt property securing debts, either of which would be lost in a chapter 7 case,
+- has valuable nonexempt or exempt property securing debts, either would be lost in a chapter 7 case,

-- has sufficient assets with which to repay most debts, but needs temporary relief from creditors in order to do so.
+- has sufficient assets to repay most debts, but needs temporary relief from creditors in order to do so

 It is a written plan (document) presented to the bankruptcy court by a debtor and his or her attorney.
 The plan states how much money or other property the debtor will pay to the chapter 13 trustee, how long the debtor’s payments to the trustee will continue, how much will be paid to each of the debtor’s creditors, which creditors will be paid outside of the plan, and certain other technical matters.

-A trustee is a person appointed by the United States Trustee to collect payments from the debtor, make payments to creditors in the manner set forth in the debtor’s plan, and administer the debtor’s ch.
-13 case until it is closed.
-In some cases the trustee is required to perform certain other duties, and the debtor is always required to cooperate with the chapter 13 trustee.
+A trustee is a person appointed by the United States Trustee to collect payments from the debtor, make payments to creditors in the manner set forth in the debtor’s plan, and administer the debtor’s chapter 13 case until it is closed.
+In some cases, the trustee is required to perform certain other duties, and the debtor is always required to cooperate with the chapter 13 trustee.